top of page

 Projects

-Landscape architecture **** Star Hotel Complex, Sampatiki, Greece
+Landscape architecture **** Star Hotel Complex, Sampatiki

 2022

-Under construction project
+Under construction

 LandmArch. has been chosen to participate in the holistic design of the outdoor areas for the new **** Star Hotel in Sampatiki, Greece.
 Consisting of 11 separate suites, spas, an infinity pool and a spectacular view towards Myrtoan Gulf and the beautiful port of Sampatiki, this new destination is one of the game changers, regarding hospitality, in the region.
+We have been in charge for analysing, designing and consulting the implementation process of an approximate 2000m² of landscape areas.
+Working with both hard and softscape, our main goal has been to highlight the GENIUS LOCI, pointing out the main entrances, stand and viewpoints, open-air activities zones and waiting rooms.

 All in all they add to a welcoming and warm atmosphere with sustainable qualities.
-In the softscape study, special emphasis has been given to the selection of native plants, in order to better integrate themselves into the local ecosystem for both aesthetic and functional reasons, such as pollination, easier supply, behavior of plants in the local subsoil, water consumption for irrigation, maintenance and replacement.
+In the softscape study, special emphasis has been given to the selection of native plants, in order to better integrate themselves into the local ecosystem for both aesthetic and functional reasons, such as POLLINATION, easier supply, behavior of plants in the local subsoil, water consumption for irrigation, MAINTENANCE and replacement.

 Site specific regeneration of Patras seafront based on Agenda 2030, Greece